meltwater/tau/README.md

 - [Node.js]'s [npm] package structure.
 - Fast, reliable, and secure dependency management with [Yarn].
 - Next generation JavaScript with [Babel].
-- Write working examples with configurable options and arguments.
+- Write debuggable examples with configurable options and arguments.
 - Linting with the [JavaScript Standard Style] and [JSON Lint].
 - Automatically lint on changes with [gulp].
 - Futuristic unit testing with [AVA].